2026 Arnold Palmer Invitational odds, picks: Surprising predictions from model that's called 16 majors

 How to make 2026 Arnold Palmer Invitational picks

-The model is also targeting three other longshots with odds of +3000 or higher as top-10 contenders.
+The model is also says three golfers going off at +3000 or higher will make a run at the top spot on the leaderboard.
 You can only see the model's picks here.

 Who will win the 2026 Arnold Palmer Invitational, and which massive longshots will stun the golfing world?
 Check out the 2026 Arnold Palmer Invitational odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 16 golf majors, including three in 2025.